luislhg/luislhg/README.md

 ## 🚀 Currently Working

+- https://github.com/luislhg/brightextensions _(Extensions to assist developers using Visual Studio 2022+)_

 Stay tuned!
-I am working on some interesting projects, combining the skills I'm currently studying with my experience.
+I am working on more interesting projects, combining the skills I'm currently studying with my experience.
 I'll be sharing them here on GitHub soon.

 ---